 New research shows that demand for apartments is on the rise.
-Whether it's young professionals, couples, families or empty nesters, the country will see a demand for an additional 0 new apartment households by 2030
+Whether it's young professionals, couples, families or empty nesters, the country will see a demand for an additional 0 new apartment homes by 2030

 Demand Is Rising